CBD stands for cannabidiol, which is a naturally occurring cannabinoid found in the cannabis plant.

 Final Thoughts on What CBD Stands for

-While it may be the abbreviation for cannabidiol, CBD really stands for a revolution in the way we view health and wellness.
+While it is the abbreviation for cannabidiol, CBD also stands for a revolution in our view of health and wellness.
 Large populations of people are beginning to realize and utilize CBD for its benefits to bring balance to the body.